jonsafari/nvidia-ml-py/README.md

     >>> nvmlShutdown()

-Additionally, see nvidia_smi.py.
+Additionally, see `nvidia_smi.py`.
 A sample application.

-FUNCTIONS
+Function
 ---------
 Python methods wrap NVML functions, implemented in a C shared library.
 Each function's use is the same with the following exceptions:

 - Instead of returning error codes, failing error codes are raised as Python exceptions.

     >>> try:
     ...     nvmlDeviceGetCount()